CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 More info: [Python Virtual Environments](https://docs.python.org/3/tutorial/venv.html)
 ## How to Use

-Once you have everything installed, obtain your Meraki API key, set your authentication up and start building your first Playbook.
+Once you have everything that is installed, obtain your Meraki API key, set up your authentication and start building your first Playbook.

 ### API Authentication

-The easiest way to provide access to your Meraki infrastracture is by setting your API key to an environment variable.
+The easiest way to provide access to your Meraki infrastructure is by setting your API key to an environment variable.
 Ansible will use the Meraki python library to make the API requests with the provided key details.

 1. **Environment Variable**